DeepNought/GetDataProject/CodeBook.md

 #### Data Dictionary

-- 1. activity:  factor with 6 levels (LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS)
+- activity:  factor with 6 levels (LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS)

-- 2. subject:  factor with 30 levels (1..30)
+- subject:  factor with 30 levels (1..30)

 All variables listed below are numeric and bounded in the range of [-1, 1].
 (The corresponding variables in the original dataset were normalized and bounded in the range [-1, 1].)
 X, Y, Z in the variable names denotes vector components for the respective axis.
-All variables names start with *mean_* because they are the mean of the original variables.
+All variable names start with *mean_* because they are the mean of the original variables.

 Units for the acceleration variables (Acc) are meters/square second